-The Everest High Pass Trek treats our trekkers to some of the most captivating views of the regions famous mountains.
-Such as Mount Everest (8848m), Mount Lhotse (8516m), Cho Oyu (8201m), Ama Dablam (6812m) and Makalu (8481m) along with the other Himalayas in the Khumbu region.
-The Everest region is not only rich in natural scenery but this trek will explore, both cultural and spiritual aspect too.
+The Everest High Pass Trek treats our trekkers to some of the most captivating views of the region’s famous mountains.
+Such as Mount Everest (8848m), Mount Lhotse (8516m), Cho Oyu (8201m), Ama Dablam (6812m), and Makalu (8481m) along with the other Himalayas in the Khumbu region.
+The Everest region is not only rich in natural scenery but this trek will explore, both cultural and spiritual aspects too.

 The trekkers will pass through different Sherpa villages along the way.
 Getting an opportunity to experience the daily lifestyle of the Sherpa people, their culture, language, and tradition.
 A trip to Namche Bazaar, one of the most significant local settlements in the area.
 You will also visit numerous monasteries along your journey and be welcomed to share in the traditions of the Buddhist community.

 My Everest Trip is one of the leading Everest trekking companies based in Kathmandu, offering a wide range of EBC treks.
 We provide you with qualified and experienced guides throughout your adventure, to ensure that it is fun, memorable, and above all safe.
 We recommend that you enjoy this trek between the months of March and May or September to mid-December to make the most of the optimum weather these seasons offer for trekking.